Introduction

 Why it happens: CI uses different operating systems, dependencies, or configurations than production.
 Tests mock too much, missing real integration issues.

-How to fix: Make staging environments match production.
-Use the same OS, dependencies, and configuration.
-Run integration tests that use real services (in isolated test environments).
-Test deployment processes, not just code.
+How to fix: Make staging environments match production by using the same OS, dependencies, and configurations.
+Run integration tests with real services in isolated environments and test deployment processes, not just code.

 Mistake 6: Deploying on Fridays

-Deploying code on Fridays (or before holidays) increases risk because problems might not be discovered or fixed until Monday.
+Deploying code on Fridays or before holidays increases risk as problems may only be found or fixed on Monday.

-Why it happens: Teams want to finish work before the weekend.
-Deadlines pressure teams to deploy.
+Why it happens: Teams aim to finish work pre-weekend due to deadline pressure to deploy.

-How to fix: Establish deployment windows.
-Avoid deploying before weekends or holidays.
-If you must deploy, ensure someone is on call to handle problems.
+How to fix: Establish deployment windows, avoid deploying before weekends or holidays, and ensure someone is on call if deployment is necessary.

 Mistake 7: No Rollback Plan

-Teams that can’t roll back deployments are stuck when problems appear.
+Teams can’t roll back deployments when problems occur.

 Why it happens: Teams assume deployments will work.
 Rollback processes aren’t tested.
 Database migrations make rollback difficult.